 There is an Archery range and this is located at the Sled Hill parking lot.
 There are a few targets that are available for visitors to rent.
 The park does not rent out equipment for visitors, so visitors will have to bring their own equipment.

-Dillon State Park Campground offers Full-hookup, Electric and Non-electric sites as well as Equestrian camping and Cabins.
+Dillon State Park Campground offers Full-hookup, Electric, and Non-electric sites as well as Equestrian camping and Cabins.
 Reservations are required; reserve online or by calling ahead.
 Website | Phone

-Disc Golf At Dillon State Park
+Disc Golf

 This is a free course that is available to visitors.
 This is due to the generosity of Boy Scout Troop 14 and donations by the Friends of Dillon State Park.